ente-io/ente/infra/services/README.md

 Services should log to files in `/var/logs` within the container.
 This should be mounted to `/root/var/logs` on the instance (using the `-v` flag in the service file which launches the Docker container or the Docker compose cluster).

-Finally, ensure there is an entry for this log file in the `promtail/promtail.yaml` on that instance.
+If these logs need to be sent to Grafana, then ensure that there is an entry for this log file in the `promtail/promtail.yaml` on that instance.
 The logs will then get scraped by Promtail and sent over to Grafana.